-Welcome to the in-depth review of the Hiboy Max3 – the newest all-terrain budget e-scooter from the Hiboy brand.
+Welcome to my in-depth review of the Hiboy Max3, based on my tests and hands-on experience with it.
+This is the newest all-terrain budget e-scooter from the Hiboy brand.
 In this review, we will go through every aspect of this scooter and try and see how well did Hiboy actually implement its idea of an affordable scooter that covers all the bases.

 Hiboy Max3 Review

 It’s quite obvious that the off-road tire is the main feature of the Hiboy Max3 brand.
-It’s a 10-inch tire, wider than most of the standard 7 to 8-inch wide tires found on models in this price range.
-This, somewhat unorthodox addition, allows the Hiboy Max3 to handle various dirt tracks and muddy areas where you wouldn’t dare take any other scooter with a similar build.
+It’s a 10-inch tire, bigger than most of the standard 7 to 8-inch tires found on models in this price range.
+This somewhat unorthodox addition allows the Hiboy Max3 to handle various dirt tracks and muddy areas where you wouldn’t dare take any other scooter with a similar build.

 The design of the scooter is quite nice and very elegant.
 It comes in an all-black outlook, with some minor red and white details.
 The wires are tucked in nicely, and the deck is long and comfortable, while covered with a rubber coating to prevent slipping.

-There are tons of other great features, like a handy display, angled handlebars, dual headlight, and many others which we will jump in shortly.
+There are tons of other great features, like a handy display, angled handlebars, dual headlight, etc.

-Just like its two predecessors, the Hiboy Max3 comes as the ultimate budget pick – solid build, low price, and regular discounts on top of it.
-You can find the scooter at around $550, although it is often discounted even lower.
+Just like its two predecessors, the Hiboy Max3 comes as the ultimate budget pick – solid build, low price, and regular discounts on top of all that.
+You can find the scooter for around $550, although it is often discounted even lower.

 Ordering and shipping

 The best place to buy the scooter would be the official Hiboy web store, where you can also find the rest of their scooter series, all other products, and accessories released from the brand.
-They are very generous when it comes to discounts and coupons, so I would always keep an eye out for any nice offer.
+If buying through the Hiboy store, don’t forget to use the coupon code HBMAX for a discount of $30.

-You can also find the Hiboy Max3 in many other online stores, including Amazon as one of Hiboy’s official affiliates.
-It’s not uncommon to find the scooter out of stock as it’s a rather popular pick, but it is usually restocked in a couple of days, up to a week at max.
+You can also find the Hiboy Max3 in some other online stores, most notably Amazon.
+It’s not uncommon to find the scooter out of stock there, as it’s a rather popular pick, but it is usually restocked in a couple of days, up to a week at max.